tupynambalucas/code-challenge/README.md

 ```
 Wait the container to build and its done!
 Meltano will invoke Airflow Scheduler to start doing tasks.

+## Keep in mind

 > [!IMPORTANT]
-> All of files here are meltano defaults with some changes, if you want the original ones, you must install [meltano](https://docs.meltano.com/getting-started/installation/) in your machine.
+> All the files here are Meltano defaults with some changes, if you want the original ones, you must have a [meltano](https://docs.meltano.com/getting-started/installation/) project for tests in your machine.

 Docker Compose dev and prod yml files
 ```